chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 ## tl;dr

-A user can upload files of any size to Data Portal from a DropBox link.
+A user can upload files, up to 30GB in size, to Data Portal from a DropBox link.

 ## Glossary